thoughtbot/dns/book/chapters/debugging/dig.md

 ## dig

 So far, we've been using the dig command throughout this book to check our DNS handiwork.
-It stands for Domain Information Groper (ew) and it's sole job is to get information about DNS records.
+It stands for Domain Information Groper (ew) and its sole job is to get information about DNS records.
 This thing is our Swiss Army knife for DNS debugging.

 ## Dig basics